the-mirak/cinedb-aws-demo/readme.md

 ### 6. Populating the database
 To populate the DynamoDB table, you can launch this [lambda function](./lambda/MovieGen.zip).
-Make sure to configure the proper permissions and the `DYNAMODB_TABLE_NAME` environment variable.
+Make sure to configure the proper permissions and to populate the `S3_BUCKET_NAME` and the `DYNAMODB_TABLE_NAME` environment variable.
-Make sure to upload the [pictures](./lambda/Pictures/) to your s3 bucket.
+Also, make sure to upload the [pictures](./lambda/Pictures/) to your s3 bucket.

 ## Conclusion